Casino Cruises in Florida

 MSC Cruises

-MSC cruise ships feature casinos with Bingo, Roulette (American & Single Zero), Blackjack, several types of Poker and slot machines.
+MSC cruise ships feature casinos with Bingo, Roulette (American & Single Zero), Blackjack, and several types of Poker and slot machines.

 Norwegian Cruise Line

-In the Norwegian Cruise Line “Casinos At Sea” they have slot machines from 1¢ to $100 and table games of Craps, Blackjack, Texas Hold’Em, Ultimate Texas Hold’Em, Let It Ride, Roulette, Baccarat, Pal Gow Poker and Three Card Poker.
+In the Norwegian Cruise Line “Casinos At Sea,” they have slot machines from 1¢ to $100 and table games of Craps, Blackjack, Texas Hold’Em, Ultimate Texas Hold’Em, Let It Ride, Roulette, Baccarat, Pal Gow Poker, and Three Card Poker.

 Oceania Cruises

-They sail from Miami and their shortest cruises are seven days to Mexico, Honduras and Belize.
+They sail from Miami, and their shortest cruises are seven days to Mexico, Honduras, and Belize.

 Princess Cruises